imnuvi/CheatBook/tmux/readme.md

 leader ( - switch to previous session leader ) - switch to previous session

-leader + w - preview windows in the session leader + [ - copy mode
+leader + w - preview windows in the session ( you can move through them with vim like keybindings ) leader + [ - copy mode